 Capto is a simple screen recording and (most importantly for us) video editing app that you can use to improve your meeting videos.
 Easily cut out waiting time, long pauses, add annotations, create transitions, and more.
 Plus, sharing or uploading your video to your storage (even using FTP/SFTP) after you’re done is possible with just a single click.

 As you can see, there are plenty of options to choose from when it comes to online meeting software, from traditional players like GoToMeeting to lightweight and free online calling tools like FreeConference.
-Just don’t forget to make sure your internet connection is as fast as it can be with WiFi Explorer, take extensive notes with iMeetingX, and lightly edit your videos later with Capto.
+Just don’t forget to make sure your internet connection is as fast as it can be with WiFi Explorer, use Meeter to consolidate meeting links in one spot, get PliimPRO and Vidrio to enhance your presentations, take notes with iMeetingX, and lightly edit your videos later with Capto.

-Best of all, WiFi Explorer, iMeetingX, and Capto are available to you absolutely free for seven days via Setapp, a platform with more than 180 top-grade Mac apps for your team.
+Best of all, WiFi Explorer, Meeter, PliimPRO, Vidrio, iMeetingX, and Capto are available to you absolutely free for seven days via Setapp, a platform with more than 190 top-grade apps for your team.
 Explore the curated selection today and see what your process has been missing all along!